-On the 10th of January Google rolled out an update regarding the PageSpeed Insights tool.
-We will fill you in on this latest update and also will answer the main question: do that scores really grade a user’s true site experience?
+On the 10th of January Google rolled out an update for its PageSpeed Insights tool.
+We will fill you in on this latest update and also will answer the main question: do those scores really grade a user’s true site experience?

 What is the update about?

 Google announced that PageSpeed Insights will incorporate data from the Chrome User Experience Report to provide real-world performance information for sites.

 “In the past, these recommendations were presented without the context of how fast the page performed in the real world, which made it hard to understand when it was appropriate to apply these optimizations”, the Google Webmaster Central Blog claimed.